dansholds/grapple-comps-min/content/posts/15419-nebraska-jiu-jitsu-championship-spring-open-2024.md

 BRACKET
-COMBINATIONS:
+COMBINATIONS-

 After the deadline to edit
-registration info on March 26th, 11:59 PM, competitors who do not have anyone in their division will be combined into another appropriate division.
+registration info on March 26th, 11-59 PM, competitors who do not have anyone in their division will be combined into another appropriate division.
 All athletes who remain alone in their divisions once brackets are finalized, and have no combinations available to them, they will receive a full coupon credit for